aep-dev/aep.dev/aep/general/0003/aep.md

 Application Programming Interface.
 This can be a local interface (such as an SDK) or a Network API (defined below).

+APIs define one or more operations upon resource types.

 ### API Backend

 A set of servers and related infrastructure that implements the business logic